Condor-1/secure-homelab-stack/README.md

 ![Network Architecture](architecture/network-diagram.png)

-This setup routes DNS traffic through Pi-hole for network-wide filtering, uses Tailscale for secure remote administration, and uses CrowdSec for monitoring and threat detection.
+This setup routes DNS traffic through Pi-hole for network-wide filtering, uses Tailscale for secure remote administration, and uses CrowdSec for monitoring and threat detection

 ---